A-Marzouk/meta-git-practice/git_github/git_commands.md

 - `git rest HEAD 'file'` it is used to revert, or rollback the changes which is not committed yet.
     - From tracked to untracked stages.
     - `git restore --staged` can be used in newer versions of git.
+    - `git push --set-upstream origin master` to set the default push branch to save time not specifying it every time.